 Pie Crust Options

-Classic pie crust recipe: If you decide to make your own crust, here’s a simple recipe: In a large mixing bowl, combine 1 ½ cups all-purpose flour, ½ teaspoon salt, and 1 tablespoon sugar.
-Cut in ½ cup of cold, unsalted butter until the mixture resembles coarse crumbs.
-Add cold water, one tablespoon at a time, mixing until the dough comes together.
-Roll it out and place it in your pie pan.
+Classic pie crust recipe: In a bowl combine 1 ½ cups all purpose flour ½ teaspoon salt and 1 tablespoon sugar.
+Cut in ½ cup cold unsalted butter until mixture looks like coarse crumbs.
+Add cold water one tablespoon at a time until the dough just holds together.
+Roll it out and put it in your pie pan.

 Additional Components